mattermost/mattermost-test-management/data/test-cases/plugins/gitlab/sidebar/refresh_sidebar_after_revoke.md

 **Step 1**

-1. Revoke the OAuth token for your app from the connected gitlab account.
+1. Revoke the OAuth token for your app from the connected GitLab account.
-2. Navigate to MM and click on the refresh button in the LHS of gitlab.
+2. Navigate to MM and click on the refresh button in the LHS of GitLab.
 3. Open the DM from Gitlab bot.

+**Expected**

+All the Gitlab icons in the LHS should be removed and the user should get a message in the DM from Gitlab bot that their account has been disconnected on MM.

 **Step 2**

-1. Revoke the OAuth token for your app from the connected gitlab account.
+1. Revoke the OAuth token for your app from the connected GitLab account.
 2. Navigate to MM and refresh the page.
 3. Open the DM from Gitlab bot.

+**Expected**

+All the Gitlab icons in the LHS should be removed and the user should get a message in the DM from Gitlab bot that their account has been disconnected on MM.

 **Step 3**

-1. Revoke the OAuth token for your app from the connected gitlab account.
+1. Revoke the OAuth token for your app from the connected GitLab account.
-2. Navigate to MM and enter any slash command that fetches the data from the gitlab.
+2. Navigate to MM and enter any slash command that fetches the data from GitLab.
 3. Open the DM from Gitlab bot.

 **Expected**

 All the Gitlab icons in the LHS should be removed and the user should get a message in the DM from Gitlab bot that their account has been disconnected on MM.
-After step 2, all the Gitlab icons in the LHS should be removed and the user should get a message in the DM from Gitlab bot that their account has been disconnected on MM.
-After step 3, all the Gitlab icons in the LHS should be removed and the user should get a message in the DM from Gitlab bot that their account has been disconnected on MM.